Content note: This article contains a description of incestuous childhood sexual abuse.

 It’s been five long years of education and training, not to mention life experience, and I’m no longer the wide-eyed, social work-ing idealist I used to be.

 I’m drained, exhausted by countless twelve-hour days spent listening to heartbreaking story after heartbreaking story.
-I’ve broken my own heart many times doing things that I used to tell myself that only bad social workers did, that I’d never do.
+I’ve broken my own heart many times doing things I used to tell myself only bad social workers did, that I’d never do.

 I’m tired of trying to love everyone.